 When you deprive the body of carbohydrates, you go into a state of ketosis where your body produces ketones from fat for energy consumption since it does not have a steady supply of glucose.

-The goal for carb consumption on keto is less than 60 grams per day but ideally under 20.
+The goal for carb consumption when eating keto is less than 50 grams per day but ideally under 20.
 Unlike the Atkins diet, the ketogenic diet also factors protein into the ratio.
 So if you want to do ketogenic dieting right and see quick results, then you should strive for the following:

 - 75% daily caloric intake from healthy fats